MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/embed-website.md

 4. Configure the embedded app.
     - The **Name** field indicates the text shown for the tab that will contain the embedded app.
 Oftentimes, you may want to repeat the name of the app for this field.
     - The **URL** field specifies the location of the application.
-        -  https
+        -  For security reasons, the URL must use Hypertext Transfer Protocol Secure (HTTPS)
-        -  webiste must allow itself to be embedded (xframe options)
+        -  The app or website must be configured to allow itself to be embedded.

-        -
-4. After confirming that the configuration is correct, click **Save** to embed the app on the page.
+5. After confirming that the configuration is correct, click **Save** to embed the app on the page.
-5. The app will be added as the last tab or section in the group.
+6. The app will be added as the last tab or section in the group.
 Confirm that the app is displaying as expected.
-If the app is not shown, see the Troubleshooting section below.
+If the app is not shown, see the [Troubleshooting][#troubleshooting] section below.

-6. Open the view selector and select **Save** or **Save as...** depending on whether this app should be associated with the current view or if you want to save this app to a different view.
+7. Open the view selector and select **Save** or **Save as...** depending on whether this app should be associated with the current view or if you want to save this app to a different view.
     -  If the page doesn't have a view selector (e.g. a dialog page or a workspace), then you can skip this step.

 ## Sharing an embedded app